Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The TS-CSS Protocol

 In DF relaying, ST first attempts to decode the received primary signal and then transmits it towards PR in phase 2.
-It transmits the primary signal for $\alpha(1-\beta)\T/2$ time and then the secondary signal for $(1-\alpha)(1-\beta)\T/2$ time, which are received by PR and SR respectively as
+Note that on successful decoding of $x_p$, ST transmits primary signal during $\alpha(1-\beta)\T/2$ time and the secondary signal during $(1-\alpha)(1-\beta)\T/2$ time, and the respective received signals at PR and SR can be written, respectively, as